THE PARLOR

 Brand infrastructure built under that kind of pressure either holds or it doesn't.
 The systems I built held.
 That's the standard I bring into every Parlor engagement.

 "The systems I built held.
-That's the standard I bring into every Parlor engagement."
+That's the standard I bring into every engagement."

 Reserve my seat